GothicVRProject/GothicVR/README.md

 ## Usage
-For instructions on playing the game or adding contributions, please check our [docs](docs).
+For instructions on playing the game or adding contributions, please check our [Docs](Docs).

-(🤫 Shortcut to the installation instructions: [here](docs/setup/player.md).
+(🤫 Shortcut to the installation instructions: [here](Docs/setup/player.md).
 Thank me later. 😉)

 ## Our Tenets (until you know better ones)